patrick-j-sulley/patrick-j-sulley/README.md

 ## 👋😎 Kia ora!
 Welcome!
-✌ I'm Patrick (he/him or they/them), a full stack developer based in Wellington, New Zealand. 🇳🇿
+✌ I'm Patrick (he/him), a full stack developer based in Wellington, New Zealand. 🇳🇿

 📲 I am passionate about creating nice looking websites that feel great to use, and expanding my knowledge in the world of tech 💻

-🛠 In my spare time, I like to work on personal projects that enable me to learn new technologies and methodologies 👨‍💻

 🏢 Currently working as a graduate developer at Datacom 📡